 IGF 21043 N

-The project results will provide the cleaning service providers and the textile service providers with a method that will enable them for the first time to evaluate the spore contamination of surfaces, textiles and process water within the scope of in-house self-monitoring and thus to monitor the success of decontamination measures they have taken.
+In the future, the project results will provide cleaning service providers and textile service providers with a method which, for the first time, will enable them to evaluate the spore load of surfaces, textiles and process waters within the framework of in-house self-monitoring and thus to monitor the success of decontamination measures they have undertaken.

-If endospores (e.g. C. difficile, B. cereus) are detected, suitable measures for spore decontamination can be taken immediately and hygiene safety can be further optimized.
+If endospores (e.g. C. difficile, B. cereus) are detected, appropriate measures can be taken immediately for spore decontamination and hygiene safety can be further optimized.

 The research report is available on request from FRT.